neuroidss/lab-governance/People and Partners.md

 - the Partner has signed an employment contract on `y%` part-time,
 - the period starts after the last divident pay.

+##### Policy: Part-time Partner Rules
+Working as a part-time Partners is only acceptable, if the other part-time occupancy is non-profit / hobbi / volunteer / family.
+For-profit / for-equity side projects / work is not acceptable.
+For the existing part-time Partners with for-profit / for-equity side projects / work there is a 3 month grace / transition period.

 ## Domain of Secretary: All constitutionally-required records of the Circle

 #### Policy: PP tactical board